mindkin/hourfleet/docs/webhooks.md

 2. We will configure the Zap to receive a 'Webhook', and then send that notification as a message on a channel in a Slack workspace.
 3. We start by configuring the 'Webhook' to 'catch' a notification, and Zapier will generate a URL for you.
 4. We make a note of this URL.
 5. Next we need to train the Zap with a sample of what kind of notification it will get. (like the one above).
-We will use a common tool like [PostMan]([https://www.getpostman.com](https://www.getpostman.com/)) (or other API tool) to send the request above to the URL of our webhook in Zapier, to train the Zap.
+We will use a common tool like [PostMan]([https://www.getpostman.com](https://www.getpostman.com/)) (or other API tool like CURL) to send the request above to the URL of our webhook in Zapier, to train the Zap.
 6. Once the Zap receives the sample notification, it will decode the notification and learn about the various fields in the notification.
 7. Then its time to configure the Zap to send the notification to Slack.
 8. We now connect to our Slack workspace, and select a channel.